 Since 2009, the Glastonbury and Street Green Party has steadily and purposefully encroached on the Tory stronghold in our area – gaining seats on Glastonbury Town Council in 2011 and Glastonbury and Street Councils four years later – taking minority control of Glastonbury from the Conservatives in 2015; becoming the majority party on Glastonbury Town Council in 2019!

-Since then, we’ve consolidated our position, with the election of Green Mayors of Glastonbury – Denise Michell (2015/16 and again 2019/20), Jon Cousins) (2016/17 and again in 2020/21) and Emma George (2017/18) – using our strong position to push the Green agenda; becoming the second anti-fracking council in the UK in 2015; declaring a “Climate Emergency” in 2019, becoming an Earth Protector Town in 2020, with the Green-led council employing a Climate Emergency and Resilience Officer in 2021 to help us achieve our pledge to make the operation of council carbon neutral by 2030.
+Since then, we’ve consolidated our position, with the election of Green Mayors of Glastonbury – Denise Michell (2015/16 and again 2019/20), Jon Cousins) (2016/17 and again in 2020/21 and 2021/22) and Emma George (2017/18) – using our strong position to push the Green agenda; becoming the second anti-fracking council in the UK in 2015; declaring a “Climate Emergency” in 2019, becoming an Earth Protector Town in 2020, with the Green-led council employing a Climate Emergency and Resilience Officer in 2021 to help us achieve our pledge to make the operation of council carbon neutral by 2030.

 In addition, we hosted the public launch of MEP Molly Scott Cato’s ‘The power to transform the South West’ at Glastonbury Town Hall; reinstated Glastonbury’s Fairtrade Town status; instigated Glastonbury’s Neighbourhood Plan; and helped to co-ordinate the re-housing of Syrian refugees in Glastonbury and Street.